Availability: Currently Offered

 Music Theory 3 allows students to put into motion all of the concepts they have learned throughout the program to include recording current students.

-At the end of the 18-month course, students will have the opportunity to engineer sound for individual musicians, group productions, or both.
+Students will have the opportunity to engineer sound for individual musicians, group productions, or both.